robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.4.4 Data-Driven Specification

 > [!IMPORTANT]
-> LO-XX Recall the purpose of Data-Driven Specification (K1)
+> LO-dd-spec Recall the purpose of Data-Driven Specification (K1)

 **Data-Driven Specification** originates from **Data-Driven Testing** and is a method where the test data and expected results are